-- Taking into account the conditions for participation under point 2, participation in the scheme is open to everyone, unless compelling business interests dictate otherwise. - 2.
-Employees with a leave surplus (article 5.3 paragraph 5 of the CAO) are expected to use their surplus leave first before participating in the scheme. - During participation in this scheme, the employee's deployability in the event of partial 3. incapacity for work is no higher than his actual working week. - 4.
+- 3. During participation in this scheme, the employee's deployability in the event of partial incapacity for work is no higher than the actual working week. - 4.
 If a participating employee is fully incapacitated for work, participation can be terminated early at the request of the employee.
-In the event of long-term full incapacity for work, participation in this scheme will terminate before the end of a year of incapacity for work, and the employee will return to his original appointment. - Without prejudice to the Related Activities Scheme / Code of Conduct at institution level, 5. in addition to the reduced employment in connection with the Generation Plan Scheme no new income from employment may be earned.
+In the event of long-term full incapacity for work, participation in this scheme will terminate before the end of a year of incapacity for work, and the employee will return to the original appointment. - 5.
+Without prejudice to the Related Activities Scheme / Code of Conduct at institution level, in addition to the reduced employment in connection with the Generation Plan Scheme no new income from employment may be earned.